Big Island Of Hawaii Visitors Guide

 4. Star Gaze on Mauna Kea

 Home to the Mauna Kea Observatory active research facility, Mauna Kea is the highest mountain in Hawaii.
 A sharp contrast to the tropical paradise below, the temperatures at the summit are cold.
-Don’t let that stop you from visiting for unparalleled views of the stars above each night.
+Don’t let that stop you from visiting for unparalleled views of the stars above each night, just make sure to pack a jacket.

 The summit and the Visitor Information Station each sit at altitudes of 13,800 feet and 9,200 feet and can only be accessed by 4WD vehicles.
-This is a trip which is prohibited by many of the rental car companies, so make sure to check their policies before making the trip.
+This is one of the drives prohibited by many of the rental car companies, so make sure to check their policies before making the trip.

 If you don’t want to deal with the rental car hassle, consider taking a tour like this Mauna Kea Summit Sunset and Stars Tour that comes complete with photos that you can pick up in Hilo or Kona.